Run (2002 film)

 Run is a 2002 Indian Tamil-language romantic action film directed by N. Linguswamy and produced by A. M. Rathnam under Sri Surya Movies.
-It stars Madhavan and Meera Jasmine (in her Tamil debut), alongside Vivek, Atul Kulkarni, Raghuvaran and Anu Hasan.
+It stars Madhavan and Meera Jasmine (in her Tamil debut), alongside Atul Kulkarni, Raghuvaran, Vivek and Anu Hasan.
 The music was composed by Vidyasagar, while the cinematography and editing were handled by Jeeva and V. T. Vijayan.

-Run was released on 5 September 2002 to positive reviews from critics blockbuster movie of year 2002 & Highest grossing movie of the year, which prompted the film to be partially reshot in Telugu with Sunil playing Vivek's role.
-It was remade in Hindi under the same name by Jeeva, with Abhishek Bachchan and Bhumika Chawla reprising the roles of Madhavan and Meera Jasmine.
+Run was released on 5 September 2002 to positive reviews from critics blockbuster movie of year 2002 & Highest-grossing movie of the year, which prompted the film to be partially reshot in Telugu with Sunil playing Vivek's role.
+It was remade in Hindi under the same title by Jeeva, with Abhishek Bachchan and Bhumika Chawla reprising the roles of Madhavan and Meera Jasmine.

 Plot

 Shiva lives in Srirangam, arrives at Chennai to gain admission to a college, and stays with his sister and her husband.
 He does not like his brother-in-law and never talks to him despite several attempts made by his sister to convince them.
 Shiva meets Priya during a bus journey.
 He meets her on a few more occasions and proposes to her.
 However, Priya warns him to stop following her despite being in love with him.

 Shiva learns that Priya's brother, Bhaskar, is a local gangster who attacks when anyone follows Priya.
 She does not want Shiva to get beaten by Bhaskar and advises him to stop following her.
 Bhaskar's henchmen spot Shiva and Priya together and try to attack him.
 Shiva thrashes them, ultimately encouraging Priya to go against Bhaskar.
 Shiva's brother-in-law learns about his love and offers help which makes them talk to each other, much to the happiness of Shiva's sister.

 Bhaskar arrives to attack Shiva's family, but Shiva threatens to attack Bhaskar's family, thereby frightening him.
 Priya elopes with Shiva and Bhaskar chases after them along with his men.
 The couple is tracked down and the goons start attacking Shiva.
 Priya interferes and challenges Bhaskar to attack Shiva single-handedly without any help from his men.
 Bhaskar accepts and starts attacking Shiva, but Shiva retaliates and hits back at Bhaskar, who gets severely injured.
 He finally lets Shiva and Priya unite.